All texts on Brazilian Economy

 2016.
 In the recent past liberals (1990-2002) as well as developmentalists (2003-2014) failed in overcoming the quasi-stagnation that defines the Brazilian economy since 1980.
 New developmentalism offers a short and a long-term alternative.
 (Large essay in Folha de S.Paulo)

 2016.
-Long interview of Bresser-Pereira to Alvaro Comin e Paulo Todescan Mattos for Plural, publication from USP's graduate program in sociology.
+Long interview of Bresser-Pereira to Alvaro Comin e Paulo Todescan Mattos for Plural, journal from USP's graduate program in sociology.

 2016.
 The crisis made the exchange rate right.
 Now is the momement to adopt an "exchange rate retention, which neutralizes the Dutch disease, so blocking the tendency to the overvaluation of the exchange rate existing in developing countries.
 (Op ed: Valor)